Urbanization

 Will we ever reach a consensus on urban population?

-Clearly how we define an urban area has a significant impact on its estimated population.
-The UN figures report one-third fewer people residing in urban areas compared to the figures reported by the European Commission.
+Clearly how we define a city or an urban area has a significant impact on its estimated population.
+The UN figures report one-third fewer people residing in urban areas compared to the figures estimated by the European Commission.
+However, when looking specifically at cities with populations of at least 300,000, the figures are much closer: 31% of the population according to the UN, and 29% according to the European Commission.

-This may, at least, bring us one step closer to an agreement on how urban the world really is.
+This should bring us one step closer to understanding how urban the world really is and how many people live in cities.

 Urban slum populations